Razeer123/Simple-Banking/README.md

 # Simple Banking

 This is a simple Java project that I made as a JetBrains Academy assignment.
-It is my first ever app written in Java language.
+It is my first app written in Java language.
 It simulates a simple banking system with the following features:

  - Generate pseudorandom card number & PIN
  - Card number is checked using Luhn Algorithm